hadmacker/campaign_pm/act4.md

 # Beginning the fight

 As the smoke clears, the villain stands before them, a wicked smile on his face.
-He is holding a torch, and the warehouse around them is suddenly illuminated in a flickering orange light.
+He is holding a torch, and the mill room around them is suddenly illuminated in a flickering orange light.

 ## Baddies

 * BOSS: [Marcus Blackwood](./mob_marcusb.md)
 * [Mercenary](./mob_mercenary.md)
-* If the boss is defeated, remaining minions will attempt to set the warehouse wagon (gunpowder) on fire.
+* If the boss is defeated, remaining minions will attempt to set the mill room wagon (gunpowder) on fire.
   * _**Y'all gonna die.**_

 ## Minions